ribru17/.dotfiles/README.md

 - Use `Esc` to clear search highlighting
 - Use `K` to hover over the current object, showing LSP information
 - Use `<leader>e` to show current error information
+- Use `:MarkdownPreview` command to preview a markdown file

 ### Snippets